ROCK CLIMBING INSTRUCTION MANUAL

 directions = Spine-to-gate, gate-to-spine).

-Or put rope around U-bolt if there
+Or put the rope around the U-bolt if there

 is a U-bolt on the chain.